 How do they do this?

-Twisting our own truth, the reality feels to uncomfortable to bear, so our minds twist it, not knowing we are running away from the truth and it makes us feel worse, it’s the minds way of protecting itself from pain, temporarily, yet long term it causes more pain, our mind finds ways to eliminate facts, we don’t want to accept causing dissonance.
+Our minds can self harm us more, trying to remove this cognitive dissonance.
+By twisting our own truth, the reality feels too uncomfortable to bear, so our minds twist it, not knowing we are running away from the truth, and it makes us feel worse.
+It’s the minds way of protecting itself from pain.
+Temporarily, yet long term, it causes more pain, our mind finds ways to eliminate facts, we don’t want to accept creating dissonance.

 Healthy ways to reduce cognitive dissonance and get your mind back on track and working for you.

-Speak with trusted people, those who will relate with you, let you know your thoughts are normal, why it’s happening and that it’s ok to think how you do, back to vulnerabilities.
+Speak with trusted people, those who will relate with you, let you know your thoughts are healthy, why it’s happening and that it’s ok to think how you do, back to vulnerabilities.
 When good people open up and understand vulnerability within themselves, they can connect with others.

-When your beliefs and reality don’t match, it helps to understand what your beliefs are and recognise the reality isn’t matching, instead of making excuses in your own mindset.
+When your beliefs and reality don’t match, it helps to understand what your beliefs are and recognise the reality isn’t matching instead of making excuses in your own mindset.

-Change the situation, if the reality of the situation isn’t matching your beliefs, get out of that situation, leave it behind, it’s not working for you, it’s working against you.
+Change the situation.
+If the reality of the situation isn’t matching your beliefs, get out of that situation, leave it behind.
+It’s not working for you.
+It’s working against you.

-Change your actions, whatever it is may have caused your feelings of guilt, pain, fear, step into those, and work through them, acknowledge them, don’t run if you run you don’t heal.
+Change your actions, whatever it is, may have caused your feelings of guilt, pain, fear.
+Step into those, and work through them, acknowledge them, don’t run if you run.
+You don’t heal.

-In future become more mindful.
+In future, become more mindful.